Table of Contents

 Actin filaments (F-actin)

 They are the smallest components of the cytoskeleton having a diameter of 7 nm and are also called microfilaments.

-F-actin is composed of two actin chains, helically wound around each other, that are generated by the polymerization of many globular actin monomers (G-actin).
-In many cases – but not always – actin filaments are associated to myosin, the actin system’s motor protein.
+F-actin is composed of 2 actin chains, helically wound around each other, which are generated by the polymerization of many globular actin monomers (G-actin).
+In many cases – but not always – actin filaments are associated with myosin, the actin system’s motor protein.
 They form the basis of the muscles’ mechanism of filament sliding.